 Tall Poppy Syndrome - The top-rated "rant" on Sky News' Entrepreneurs TV Show with Jack Delosa

-Eran Thomson is the Founder of Zuper, Laugh-Masters Academy, and PowerProv.
+Eran Thomson is a Writer/Director who, in a previous life, founded of Zuper Superannuation, Laugh-Masters Academy, and PowerProv.
 This is a transcript of his “The Rant” segment on the Sky News TV Show “Entrepreneurs.”

 I love Australia.
 I moved to Sydney over 15 years ago from New York and made it my home.
 This country has so much to offer the world, but there’s one cultural phenomenon that really frustrates me: Tall Poppy Syndrome.